 The Appropriate Benadryl Dosage for Dogs

 The liquid form contains ingredients that can be harmful to your dog.
-Make sure there is no alcohol, acetaminophen, pseudoephedrine, or artificial sweeteners.
-Xylitol is extremely toxic for dogs.
+Make sure there is no alcohol, acetaminophen, pseudoephedrine, or artificial sweeteners in any product or food you give your dog.

 Very Small Dogs (4 – 10 pounds)

 Very small dogs within the 4 – 10 pound range would need 1/4 of a Benadryl tablet (regular strength).

 Small dogs in the 10 – 20 pound range would need 1/2 of a Benadryl tablet (regular dose).